"For the first time in my practice, I'm using flies not just as artistic collaborators, but as educators. They know where the sodium is. We don't.

 Artworks *

-Fun fact: Did you know that half of a bowl of soup contains ~500 mg of sodium?
+Fun fact: Did you know that half of a bowl of soul contains ~500mg of sodium?
 Don’t finish the soup, or skip that extra dipping sauce at every meal - to help keep you within the recommended daily sodium limit.

 You probably believe the more curry you add, the better prata tastes.
 The flies left a little message for you to show just how salty the different parts of your meal can be.

-Fun fact: Did you know that 1 tablespoon of gravy adds ~500 mg of sodium to your meal?
-Ask for less, or ski that extra gravy or sauce at every meal to help keep you within the recommended daily sodium limit.
+Fun fact: Did you know that 1 tablespoon of gravy adds ~500mg of sodium to your meal?
+Ask for less, or skip that extra gravy or sauce at every meal to help keep you within the recommended daily sodium limit.